Groo-The-Wanderer/knowYourHood/README.md

   * Schools Nearby - information is from [ACARA My School](https://www.myschool.edu.au/) - the Australian Curriculum, Assessment and Reporting Authority
     * Schools are within a 2km radius of the searched location.
 So if you've searched for your own home then it's a 2km radius of your home.
     * Schools are highlighted on the map using various coloured dots based on the type of school.
-    * If you hover over a dot on the map a popup is displaye with the name and type of school.
+    * If you hover over a dot on the map a popup is displayed with the name and type of school.
     * If you click the show / hide links that appear in the title bar of the "Schools Nearby" tile the display list and the coloured dots on the map will show or hide accordingly.
     * For each school, the site derives whether it is boys only, girls only or co-ed using enrolments information.
     * The site also derives the teaching ratio of teachers to students from the enrolments and teaching information.